Obak3/Obak3/README.md

 	5. Django/Python website for riders to get gear inches, maybe a forum ⚡ Hobbies: Fixed Gear Bikes, Watches, Guitars, and Mechanical Keyboards.

+Please don't bully me on contributions.
+Everything is done in private repos for school because they care about things like plagirism.

 <!--